leewheel/mod-ollama-chat/README.md

 ## How It Works

 1. **Chat Filtering and Triggering**
-   When a player (or bot) sends a chat message, the module checks the message’s type, distance, and if it starts with any configured blacklist command prefix.
+   When a player (or bot) sends a chat message, the module checks the message's type, distance, and if it starts with any configured blacklist command prefix.
+If party restrictions are enabled, only bots in the same non-raid party as the real player can respond.
 Only eligible messages in range and not matching the blacklist will trigger a bot response.

 2. **Bot Selection**
    The system gathers all bots within the relevant distance, determines eligibility based on player/bot reply chance, and caps responses per message using `MaxBotsToPick` and related settings.